-The owner will recount for us property’s singular history, including its many famous guests.
+The owner will share the property’s singular history, including its many famous guests.

-Our farewell repas at La Fourchette à Droitewill be a gourmet celebration of creating shared memories and new bonds of friendship together.
+Our farewell repast at La Fourchette à Droite is a gourmet celebration of shared memories and new friendships formed.

 Everyone has their own fabulous room at Hotel de Bourgtheroulde